proversity-org/rocket-chat-extension/README.rst

 Installation
 ------------
+Add the content of login_script.js to custom scripts in rocketChat user's  interface

 Install the requirements into the Python virtual environment of your `edx-platform` installation by running the following command from the root folder: